Health Care

 The federal government of the United States has an obligation to maintain the highest standard of accountability to the American people.
 Families working hard to make ends meet, paying taxes to the federal government, rightfully expect a government which treats their hard-earned money with respect.

 This week, Washington was filled with Americans showing their support for the voiceless as they’ve done every year since the March for Life began in 1974.
 While the pro-life movement has made historic strides in recent years, standing up for the unborn continues to be a deeply important and urgent cause.
+In recent decades, scientific advancements have accentuated the humanity of life in the womb.
+Simultaneously, pro-life Americans have faithfully advanced a culture of life which fully recognizes the dignity of the unborn in increasing measure.

 Washington, D.C. – Today, Reps.
 Adrian Smith (R-NE) and Terri Sewell (D-AL) reintroduced bipartisan legislation to repeal the Centers for Medicare and Medicaid Services (CMS) 96-Hour rule for Critical Access Hospitals.